Carlos Castaneda Don Juan Teachings

 As Carlos Castaneda has said, how far each of us goes on the path of knowledge is up to us and our level of impeccability.
 I encourage you to find and listen to Carlos Castaneda's interview with Theodor Roszak in 1969 where he explains in his own words his motive for writing about his experiences, which, again, I personally, have to believe are true.

-Listen to this compilation of Carlos Castaneda's don Juan's Teachings on sixteen, 45 minute MP3s.
+Listen to this compilation of Carlos Castaneda's don Juan's Teachings on sixteen, 45-minute MP3s.

 You will also find one of them beginning the section which that recording covers.